wpmetabox/meta-box-beaver-themer-integrator/readme.txt

 == Screenshots ==
 1. Meta Box field in the field connection
+2. Connect to Meta Box Field
-2. Select a Meta Box field
+3. Select a Meta Box field

 == Changelog ==